 How to Set One Up

-Setting up a lasting power of attorney involves several steps:
+Setting up a Lasting Power of Attorney involves several steps:

 - Register the LPA with the Office of the Public Guardian.
+Registration currently takes several weeks, and the LPA cannot be used until it is registered.

 Tax Implications of Estate Planning